To add an element to a journey, drag-and-drop it from the left pane to the canvas, or pull it out of the circle on the previous element.

 To target all users, even those who opted-out from receiving push notifications, consider using the In-Apps outside the journey in your Pushwoosh projects.

-True/False Splitter uses Filters created in your Pushwoosh account.
-To learn more about Filters, please refer to the guide.
+Segment Splitter uses Segments created in your Pushwoosh account.
+To learn more about Segments, please refer to the guide.

-Splitter divides the journey into two separate branches based on segmentation.
-Choose a Filter from your Pushwoosh account to constitute the first segment.
-Customers who do not fall under Filter's conditions will go through the second branch of the journey.
+Segment Splitter divides the journey into two separate branches based on segmentation.
+Choose a Segment from your Pushwoosh account to constitute the first segment.
+Customers who do not fall under Segment's conditions will go through the second branch of the journey.
 Each branch can include any elements following the Segment Splitter and end with its own Exit.

 You can add as many Splitters as you need, even flowing out of each other.